Urigo/graphql-scalars/README.md

 }
 ```

-Alternatively, use the default import along with ES6's spread operator syntax:
+Alternatively, use the default import along with object spread operator syntax (tc39 stage 3):
 ```js
 import OKGGraphQLScalars from '@okgrow/graphql-scalars';
 ```